 Approximately 35,000 to 50,000 people attempt to reach the summit of Mount Kilimanjaro every year.
 Of those only roughly 50% make it.
 Why is this?
-There is a variety of reasons people don’t make the summit: injury, exhaustion, insufficient gear.
-But the main reason people fail is due to altitude sickness.
+There is a variety of reasons people don’t make the summit: injury, exhaustion, insufficient gear, and altitude sickness.

 Altitude sickness is the body’s negative response to the low oxygen environment of Kilimanjaro.
 Most people will experience some degree of altitude sickness.
 Some people acclimatize very well while others struggle.
 It is not entirely dependent on your fitness; there appears to be a genetic component to acclimatization.
 This is why we always recommend the longest route possible so you have the most time to adapt to the elevation.

 Oxygen is not required to climb Kilimanjaro.
-However, given that altitude sickness is caused by lack of oxygen, using supplemental oxygen on the summit attempt is one way you can give yourself a better chance of reaching Uhuru Peak.
+However, using supplemental oxygen on the summit attempt is one way you can give yourself a better chance of reaching Uhuru Peak.
 Peak Planet is one of the few companies that offers supplemental oxygen, called ALTOX.

 How Does It Work?